 Social advertising is some of the most effective social marketing available, and for a very reasonable price.
 Add in the ability to better customize those campaigns, and it is no wonder it has become so popular.

 But don’t underestimate other platforms and their advertising.
-Twitter is a bigger investment, but it has higher reach.
+Twitter is a bigger investment, but it is more open and public.
 Instagram and Pinterest are still newcomers, but it means you have less of a crowd to fight through with your featured content.

 Paid ads are a must on social networks.
 So narrow down your focus and put your money where your mouth is.